Presentations & Publications

 Understanding the measurement of human rights and person-centered principles in abortion and contraceptive care using systematic review methodology

 Global efforts to increase access to sexual and reproductive health services have proliferated over the last 60 years.
 There is still a long way before these services are offered in a manner that respects, protects, and fulfils patients’ rights.
 One barrier is the inability to measure whether services respect and protect rights.
-In this paper, we used systematic review methods to identify measures of human rights and person-centrered principles applied in assessing the provision of abortion and contraceptive care.
-A total of 120 papers were included out of 12,081 records.
-We identified measures pertaining to 15 themes (acceptability; accessibility; autonomy; availability; communication; dignity; non-discrimination; informed decision-making; legality; privacy and confidentiality; quality; quality of life; participation; satisfaction; social support; supportive care; and trust).
+In this work, we used systematic review methods to identify measures of human rights and person-centrered principles applied in assessing the provision of abortion and contraceptive care.
+First, we explore how intention-to-use contraception may actually better predict demand compared to traditional measures.
+In unpublished work, we identified measures pertaining to 15 themes (acceptability; accessibility; autonomy; availability; communication; dignity; non-discrimination; informed decision-making; legality; privacy and confidentiality; quality; quality of life; participation; satisfaction; social support; supportive care; and trust).
 Specific dimensions received more attention than others, particularly quality of care and informed choice, which have had a historical focus within sexual and reproductive health services.
 Other dimensions, like communication and informed choice, were validated more frequently across sites, while many dimensions are idiosyncratically measured based off of historical precedents.
 Renewed efforts to measure human rights and person-centered principles in sexual and reproductive health services should focus on consistent, reliable, and valid measurement to ensure rights.

 Wright KQ and Boydell V. A review of the measurement of human rights in global sexual and reproductive health research using systematic review methodology.